temporalio/samples-ruby/updatable_timer/README.md

 The Ruby code will invoke the workflow which will create a timer that will resolve in a day.

-Finally run the updater to change the timer to 10 seconds from now:
+Finally in a third terminal, run the updater to change the timer to 10 seconds from now:

 ```bash
   bundle exec ruby wake_up_timer_updater.rb